ChainSafe/game-docs-v2/docs/nft_launchpad/2_details.md

 ### Project

 A project can be considered as a game.
-When you create a new game, you create a project for that game on chainsafe gaming dashboard.
+When you create a new game, you create a project for that game on chainsafe [Gaming Dashboard](https://gaming-dashboard-stage.pages.dev/dashboard).
-A project in the first level of hierarchy in the NFT Launchpad.
-A project can have multiple collections and a collection can have multiple NFTs.
+A project in the first level of hierarchy in the chainsafe gaming ecosystem.
+Anything you will create in gaming ecosystem will be under a project.
+You can create multiple collections, mint NFTs under a project.

 ### Collection